Investing tips to help you get started

 Beginner?
 Join the crowd.
 Only about one-third of U.S. adults personally own stocks outside of a retirement account.
 That means that two-thirds of U.S. adults have no personal stocks outside of a workplace retirement account.

 We know that investing can sound overwhelming and complicated.
-We’re going to help break it down to seem more achievable for those who don’t know much about it or don’t know where to start.
+It is normal to feel intimidated.
+Investing isn’t child’s play.
+Our investing tips are meant to help make investments seem more achievable.
+This is especially true for those who don’t know much about it or don’t know where to start.
 So – what should you do or know before you start investing?

 Here’s a time when being basic is actually a good thing.

 Rather than making detailed plans, your goal is to create a basic plan.
 Investing today can be as hands-on or hands-off as you wish.
 However you decide to go, you must have a plan.
-You don’t need to have the perfect plan.
-But you do need to have a plan.
+A smart investing tip is to have a plan even if it isn’t perfect.

 Listen, investing is volatile.
 Your goal with investing is not to outsmart the market or predict the future.
 Develop an investment plan built on a well-defined and solid foundation.